dimsamaras/pois-test/README.md

 ```

 GET localhost:81/api/poi/retrieve_by_location?lat=XX&lng=YY&distance=WW
-   - accepts: latitude, longitude, distance (range in KM that the POIs are away from the point)
+   - requires: latitude, longitude,

+     distance (optional, range in KM that the POIs are away from the point.
+Defaults to 100)
    - returns: Status code 200,404 along with a message

    ```sh